alex6H/ArcGIS_Toolbox/README.md

 -
 ![image](https://github.com/user-attachments/assets/a09af96e-dc34-43fd-855a-d8c0e5dd82a1)

-# ArcGIS Toolbox - Extra tools 2.tbx
+# 6. AGOL - PORTAL
 ## Item group membership checker
 **Feature:**
 This tool tries to solve the problem of not being able to add yourself as the owner of an AGOL portal item.
 If the new owner is not a member of all groups with which the item is shared, AGOL will block the owner change.
 The new owner must be added to all these groups, or the item must be unshared from those groups.
 This tool try to automatise this process.